 Push Button

-These were found in cars till 1970s and were forced to phase out due to safety regulations.
+These were found in cars till the 1970s and were forced to phase out due to safety regulations.
 They were made of metal and you’d need to press the button to get the door opened.
-Often the key opener was found right there in the button, however in some cases it was embedded in the door.
+Often the key opener was found right there in the button, however in some cases, it was embedded in the door.

 Trigger

-These type of handles were also available till the 70s.
+These types of handles were also available till the 70s.
 Instead of the button on a chrome handle, they used to have a trigger at the inside of the handle and needed to be ‘triggered’ to open the door.

 Flap